 As Simonds promised, the route on each day included plenty of surprisingly coarse dirt and gravel, and yet the Seven remained supremely comfortable and composed.
 The handling was still agile – a necessary trait for avoiding the bigger rocks in the way – but confidently stable such that I could happily drift a bit through loose corners at speed while still staying upright.

 Not all of those rough sections of road were fast, mind you.
-Several were punishingly steep uphill grunts that simply weren’t suited to more traditionally sized road tyres, and it was here where I especially appreciated the extra casing volume (and footprint).
+Several were punishingly steep uphill grunts that simply weren’t suited to more traditionally sized road tires, and it was here where I especially appreciated the extra casing volume (and footprint).
 Whereas some of the other riders struggled for traction, I simply had to keep the pedals moving (and could even climb out of the saddle without spinning out).

 The Shimano disc brakes were simply awesome with tons of power, no fade, and utterly predictable performance.
 I had no issues with unwanted lockup even on sketchy minefields of gravel descents, the firm-feeling levers returned plenty of useful feedback, and the brakes also stayed utterly silent despite more than a few hair-raising plummets downhill.